jxnl/blog/docs/writing/posts/data-literacy.md

 - Develop and implement data cleaning and preprocessing pipelines
 - Establish data quality metrics and monitor them regularly

+## Not Visualizing the Data

+Not visualizing your data can lead to missed insights, poor understanding of patterns and relationships, and poor communication of findings to others.
+AI engineers must learn the basics of visualizing data to better understand it, grok it, and communicate it.

+**Inversion**: Learn how to visualize data to explore, understand, and communicate the data.
+- Start with basic visualizations, such as histograms and box plots to understand distributions
+- Then, consider advanced techniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) or [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) to discover complex patterns
+- Don't let the visual hang on its own—provide a logical narrative to guide the reader through it.

+## Only Relying on Aggregate Statistics

+Aggregate statistics such as mean and median can obscure important patterns, outliers, and subgroup differences within the data.
+AI engineers should understand the limitations of summary statistics lest they fall to [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox).

+**Inversion**: Dive deeper into the data by examining distributions, subgroups, and individual observations, in addition to aggregate statistics.
+- Consider statistics such as standard deviation, median vs. mean, and quantiles to get a sense of the data
+- Use histograms and density plots to identify skewness, multimodality, and potential outliers
+- Combine insights from aggregate statistics, distributions, subgroups to develop an understanding of the data

 ## Lack of Domain Understanding

 Analyzing data without sufficient context can result in misinterpretations and irrelevant or impractical insights.
 AI engineers must develop a deep understanding of the domain they are working in to ensure their analyses and models are meaningful and applicable to real-world problems.